stevenz4/TEK1/README.md

 # TEK1
-All of my first year project at EPITECH
+All of my first year projects at EPITECH

+by Steven ZHENG

+stevenzheng@outlook.fr